Between the ages of 12 and 17, many teens experiment with drugs of all kinds. Alcohol, marijuana, cocaine, heroin, prescription drugs, and others.

 - Eight percent of high school seniors and 7.7 percent of sophomores have abused Vicodin.
 5.1 percent of seniors and 4.6 percent of sophomores have abused OxyContin.

-Signs of Drug Abuse and Addiction in Teens
+Signs of Teen Drug Abuse and Teen Addiction

 Unusual mood swings and behavior are often normal for teenagers.
 But if your teen begins exhibiting some of the following symptoms it may be an issue, according to the National Drug Intelligence Center: